alonrolnik/VT/README.md

 #### **b.
 Workflow**
 1. **File/URL Submission:**
-   - A user uploads a file or submits a URL via the frontend.
-   - The frontend sends the file/URL to the API Gateway.
+   - A user uploads a file or submits a URL via the FE or the API to the API gateway.
 2. **Task Distribution:**
    - The API Gateway forwards the file/URL to the File Processing Service.
    - The File Processing Service pushes the task into the RabbitMQ queue.